 Snagging is a method used by anglers to intentionally hook fish in body areas other than the mouth by rapid, intermittent jerking of a hook or lure through the water.
-Snagging is illegal except for permitted paddlefish anglers during the established season or during the established salmon snagging season on Lake Oahe.
+Snagging is illegal except for permitted paddlefish anglers during established seasons or during the established chinook salmon snagging season on Lake Oahe.